Finland: Literature

-Written Finnish could be said to have existed since Mikael Agricola translated the New Testament into Finnish during the Protestant Reformation, but few notable works of literature were written until the 19th century and the beginning of a Finnish national Romantic Movement.
-This prompted Elias Lönnrot to collect Finnish and Karelian folk poetry and arrange and publish them as the Kalevala, the Finnish national epic.
-The era saw a rise of poets and novelists who wrote in Finnish, notably the national writer of Finland, Aleksis Kivi (The Seven Brothers), and Minna Canth, Eino Leino, and Juhani Aho.
-Many writers of the national awakening wrote in Swedish, such as the national poet J. L. Runeberg (The Tales of Ensign Stål) and Zachris Topelius.
+Written Finnish can be said to have existed since Mikael Agricola translated the New Testament into Finnish during the Protestant Reformation in the 16th century.
+However, few notable works of literature were produced until the 19th century, which marked the emergence of a Finnish national Romantic Movement.
+This period prompted Elias Lönnrot to collect Finnish and Karelian folk poetry and to arrange and publish them as the Kalevala, the Finnish national epic.
+The era saw a rise of poets and novelists writing in Finnish, most notably the national writer Aleksis Kivi (The Seven Brothers), as well as Minna Canth, Eino Leino, and Juhani Aho, who was nominated for the Nobel Prize in Literature twelve times.

+Alongside Finnish-language literature, many authors of the national awakening wrote in Swedish.
+Prominent among them were the national poet Johan Ludvig Runeberg (The Tales of Ensign Stål) and Zachris Topelius, whose works occupy a central place in Finland-Swedish literature.

-After Finland became independent, there was a rise of modernist writers, most famously the Swedish-speaking poet Edith Södergran.
-Finnish-speaking authors explored national and historical themes.
-Most famous of them were Frans Eemil Sillanpää, who was awarded the Nobel Prize in Literature in 1939, historical novelist Mika Waltari, and Väinö Linna with his The Unknown Soldier and Under the North Star trilogy.
-Beginning with Paavo Haavikko, Finnish poetry adopted modernism.
-Besides Lönnrot's Kalevala and Waltari, the Swedish-speaking Tove Jansson, best known as the creator of The Moomins, is the most translated Finnish writer; her books have been translated into more than 40 languages.
+Following Finland's independence, modernist tendencies gained prominence.
+This development was exemplified by the Finland-Swedish poet Edith Södergran, while Finnish-language authors increasingly explored national, historical, and social themes.
+Key figures of the early and mid-20th century include Frans Eemil Sillanpää, who was awarded the Nobel Prize in Literature in 1939, the historical novelist Mika Waltari, and Väinö Linna, whose works The Unknown Soldier and the Under the North Star trilogy became central texts of post-war Finnish literature.
+From the 1950s onwards, Finnish poetry embraced modernism, beginning with Paavo Haavikko.

+In contemporary Finnish literature, a wide range of genres and styles coexist.
+Detective fiction and popular literature have enjoyed particular success.
+At the same time, the Finland-Swedish writer and artist Tove Jansson has become one of Finland's most internationally recognised authors.
+Best known as the creator of The Moomins, she is among the most translated Finnish writers, and her work has had a lasting impact on Finnish and international popular culture, extending far beyond literature into visual media, museums, and other cultural forms.